smartcontractkit/documentation/docs/Developer Reference/link-token-contracts.md

 ---
 LINK tokens are used to pay node operators for retrieving data for smart contracts and also for deposits placed by node operators as required by contract creators.

 The LINK token is an ERC677 token that inherits functionality from the ERC20 token standard and allows token transfers to contain a data payload.
-Read more about the <a href="https://github.com/ethereum/EIPs/issues/677" target="_blank" rel="noreferrer, noopener">ERC677 transferAndCall token standard</a>.
+Read more about the [ERC677 transferAndCall token standard](https://github.com/ethereum/EIPs/issues/677).

 **Table of Contents**